level: A

 1.2.2 Captions (Pre-recorded)

-The audio in videos should be captioned.
+The audio in videos must be captioned.

 1.2.3 Audio Description or Media Alternative (Pre-recorded)